 This section summarizes the primary statutes and regulations applicable to geology, soils, and seismic issues.
 In the event that the property is owned or administrated by a federal or state agency, that agency should be contacted in order to ascertain specific requirements that they may have relative to these issues.

 The National Environmental Policy Act (NEPA) (42 USC 4321), and other related regulations, require that all actions sponsored, funded, permitted, or approved by federal agencies undergo planning studies in order to ensure that environmental considerations such as impacts to the earth are given due weight in project decision-making.
 Federal implementing regulations are found in 23 CFR 771 (FHWA) and 40 CFR 1500-1508 (CEQ).

 State Laws and Regulations

 The California Environmental Quality Act (CEQA), and the CEQA guidelines require similar consideration for state and local actions.
-A CEQA checklist specific to the Department (which includes a geologic/seismic component) is currently being developed.
-In the interim, the checklist on the Office of Planning and Research’s website should be used (NOTE: This checklist contains specific questions on the project exposing people or structures to hazards caused by seismic, landside, subsidence, tsunami, etc. hazards and also contains questions on mineral resources).
+A CEQA checklist specific to the Department has been developed and contains specific questions regarding the project's potential to expose people or structures to seismic, landside, subsidence, and tsunami hazards, etc., and also contains questions on mineral resources.

 Local Ordinances and Regulations